rixxi/gedmo/readme.md

 	translatableLocale: cs_CZ
 	defaultLocale: cs_CZ

+	# enable all annotations
+	all: on
+	# enable per annotation
+	loggable: on
+	sluggable: on
+	softDeleteable: on
+	sortable: on
+	timestampable: on
+	translatable: on
+	tree: on
+	uploadable: on

-# you must add bit type to your doctrine connection
+# you must add bit type to your doctrine connection and soft-deleteable to filters
 doctrine:
 	types:
 		bit: Doctrine\DBAL\Types\BooleanType

+	filters:
+		# without this softDeleteable won't work...            ...probably
+		soft-deleteable: Gedmo\SoftDeleteable\Filter\SoftDeleteableFilter
 ```